 Subsection 4.11(5) of the Instrument requires a reporting issuer, upon a termination or resignation of its auditor, to prepare a change of auditor notice, have the audit committee or board of directors approve the notice, file the reporting package with the regulator or securities regulatory authority in each jurisdiction where it is a reporting issuer, and if there are any reportable events, issue and file a news release describing the information in the reporting package.
 Subsection 4.11(6) of the Instrument requires the reporting issuer to perform these procedures upon an appointment of a successor auditor.
-If a termination or resignation of a predecessor auditor and appointment of a successor auditor occur within a short period of time, it may be possible for a reporting issuer to perform the procedures described above required by both subsections 4.11(5) and 4.11(6) concurrently and meet the timing requirements set out in those subsections.
+If a termination or resignation of a former auditor and appointment of a successor auditor occur within a short period of time, it may be possible for a reporting issuer to perform the procedures described above required by both subsections 4.11(5) and 4.11(6) concurrently and meet the timing requirements set out in those subsections.
 In other words, the reporting issuer would prepare only one comprehensive notice and reporting package.

-PART 4 DISCLOSURE AND PRESENTATION OF FINANCIAL INFORMATION
+PART 4 DISCLOSURE OF FINANCIAL INFORMATION

-4.1 Disclosure of Financial Information
+4.1 Disclosure of Financial Results

-- (1) Subsection 4.5(1) of the Instrument requires that annual financial statements be approved by the board of directors before filing.
-Subsections 4.5(2) and 4.5(3) of the Instrument require that each interim financial report be approved by the board of directors or by the company's audit committee before filing.
+(1) Subsection 4.5(1) of the Instrument requires that annual financial statements be approved by the board of directors before filing.
+Subsections 4.5(2) and 4.5(3) of the Instrument require that interim financial statements be approved by the board of directors or by the company's audit committee before filing.
 We believe that extracting information from financial statements that have not been approved as required by those provisions and releasing that information to the marketplace in a news release is inconsistent with the prior approval requirement.
-Also see National Policy 51-201 Disclosure Standards. - (2) Reporting issuers that intend to disclose financial information to the marketplace in a news release should consult National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards.
-We believe that disclosing financial information in a news release without disclosing the accounting principles used is inconsistent with the requirement in National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards to identify the accounting principles used in the financial statements.
+Also see National Policy 51-201 Disclosure Standards.

+(2) Reporting issuers that intend to disclose financial information to the marketplace in a news release should consult NI 52-107.
+We believe that disclosing financial information in a news release without disclosing the accounting principles used is inconsistent with the requirement in NI 52-107 to identify the accounting principles used in the financial statements.

-4.2 Non-GAAP Financial Measures and Other Financial Measures
+4.2 Non-GAAP Financial Measures